 To toast the groundbreaking new icon in style, Four Seasons recently hosted one of its signature Pop Downs on the eighth-floor rooftop of Philadelphia’s BOK bar, where masters of craft from around the world showcased their talents to the music of DJ Jazzy Jeff.
 Read on for a behind-the-scenes playback of the exclusive celebration, in many ways a love letter to the city of Philadelphia.

-At the Pop Down party itself, on the evening of September 25th, Leatham created a lush, tropical feel throughout – much like a secret jungle.
+For the exclusive one-night-only event, held on the evening of September 25th, Leatham created a lush, enchanted feel throughout – much like a surreal garden.
 At every turn, guests found a photo-ready scene, from a giant panda sheathed in green moss to sumptuous tufted settees ideal for group portraits.

-Just as inventive as the food at the Philadelphia Pop Down was the cocktail menu.
+Just as inventive as the food at Pop Down Philadelphia was the cocktail menu.
 Head Bartender Sarah Rahl of Four Seasons Hotel Austin, a finalist in Cochon 555’s Punch Kings competition, served “Punch Drunk Love,” an unexpected combination of barrel-aged rum, cognac, calvados and shrub.
-Valentino Longo, Head Bartender at Four Seasons Hotel at the Surf Club, shook up the herbaceous “Adam” libation, made of gin, bitter Luxardo, white vermouth and bergamot liqueur.
+Valentino Longo, Head Bartender at Four Seasons Hotel at the Surf Club, shook up the herbaceous “Adam” libation, a nod to the Garden of Eden made of gin, bitter Luxardo, white vermouth and bergamot liqueur.
 Artisan-made concoctions with the new Four Seasons Hotel Philadelphia at Comcast Center lit up in the distance?
 We’ll drink to that.